 I know some people that do this health sharing.
 I never was comfortable with it.
 Seems to me the business model cannot possibly work on any large scale.
 Maybe Obamacare stymied this market but, according to the WSJ, the niche is growing.
 None of the people I know who are in this kind of non-insurance have complained about the system; so far, so good seems to be the word.

 The idea of fellow Christians pooling their bills and resources and sharing them has an inherent appeal.
-I’m wary and am glad My health care costs are covered by the combination of public and private insurance.
+I’m wary and am glad My health care costs are covered by the combination of public and private hardship permit.
 I’d hate to have a million dollar hospital bill and depend on what looks like largesse from unknown fellow Christians.

 Money is still a root of all kinds of evil…and there’s a lot of money in this.